-In the movie “Billy Madison,” the principal says, “At no point in your rambling, incoherent response were you even close to anything that could be considered a rational thought.
+There’s a review in today’s The New York Times of Crazy U, a book written by a father, Andrew Ferguson, whose son recently applied to colleges.
+The review, penned by Dwight Garner and entitled “Application Adventure: A Dad’s College Essay,” is overwhelmingly positive.
+But buyer beware: This is an example of a book on college admissions to avoid at the bookstore!
+In the movie Billy Madison, the principal says, “At no point in your rambling, incoherent response were you even close to anything that could be considered a rational thought.
 Everyone in this room is now dumber for having listened to it.”
 That is the case here, but let’s add a disclaimer.
 We didn’t read the book.
-Yet just from reading the father’s quotes in the review, it’s obvious this book presents falsehoods.
-A parent who puts his kid through the college admissions process does not become an expert on the admissions process.
-As the saying goes, “a little knowledge can be a dangerous thing.”
+Yet just from reading the father’s quotes in the review and elsewhere in the press, it’s obvious this book presents falsehoods about the college admissions process.
+And is it any wonder?
+Just because a parent has helped his child navigate the churning waters of college admissions doesn’t make him an expert on the process.
+As the saying goes, “A little knowledge can be a dangerous thing.”

 Let’s dissect a couple of the inaccuracies about the college admissions process that Ferguson has presented on his press tour.
 Ferguson “fears for [his son] in a process that’s become a nationwide talent hunt favoring teenage extroverts and self-marketers.”
 Wrote Ferguson, “I wasn’t sure my son had the personality for it.”
 Is it important to market yourself?
 Yes.
 Welcome to the real world.
 How does his son expect to ever get a job if he can’t market himself?
 But do extroverts stand a better chance of admission than introverts?
 Absolutely not.